Vintage Engagement Ring Collection

 The word vintage is almost everywhere these days, it seems.
 Fortunately, in the jewelry world, we have continued to apply the meaning to a very specific age.

-Any jewelry described as vintage will, quite simply, be less than 100 years old.
-Technically, anything less than 50 years old shouldn’t be described as vintage at all, but you do hear it happening.
+Any jewelry described as vintage will, quite simply, be older than 20 years but less than 100 years old.
 Anything over 100 years then transitions into being antique.
+The word estate just means that it is second-hand.

 Apart from the physical age, there are certain other things which make a jewelry piece vintage.
 The style, the materials, the cut of the stones, all contribute to the vintage tag.